 “OK, this cake: AMAZING.
 I have to tell you, the strawberries were out of this world.”— Rebecca —

 - Butter.
-Makes the cake tender and adds great butter-flavor.
+Makes the cake tender and gives it an old-fashioned strawberry cake flavor.

 - Eggs.
 Adds richness and contributes to the cake’s structure.